 This was another assignment done for Digital Imaging/Art 639 in the Fall of 2012.
-This assignment didn’t have an equivalent to any of the ones we did back in Photo 46 or Photo 49, although I’m pretty sure that the capacity to do it was all in the program back then.
+This assignment didn’t have an equivalent to any of the ones we did back in Photo 46 or Photo 49, although I’m pretty sure that the capacity to do it was already in the program all the way back then.
 But the Photography Department's emphasis was to make what we did look like photographs, or at least digital paintings, not line art.

-We were to start from another scanned image, convert it to greyscale using the Image>Adjustments>Black and White panel rather than changing the image mode, tweak it to drop out as many grey levels as possible, run it through the Filter>Sketch>Photocopy tweaking up the detail and dropping out more grey levels, and then run it through Filter>Sketch>Stamp and tweak the light/dark balance and smoothness to further control detail and get rid of the last of the grey levels.
+We were to start from a scanned image, convert it to greyscale using the Image>Adjustments>Black and White panel rather than just changing the image mode, tweak it to drop out as many grey levels as possible, run it through the Filter>Sketch>Photocopy, tweaking up the detail and dropping out more grey levels, and then run it through Filter>Sketch>Stamp and tweak the light/dark balance and smoothness to further control detail and get rid of the last of the grey levels.

 Once we'd converted the image to line art, we were to open a copy and start colorizing it.
 Our objectives were to:

 Colorize the line art using various painting tools

 Use Photoshop filters creatively

 Use blending modes

 Using the “wet media” brushes

 Draw in new elements with the pencil tool